-• Stormwater Quality Management Plan (SWQMP).
+- Stormwater Quality Management Plan (SWQMP).
 KYTC's MS4 program has been effective in improving water quality impacts to the Maximum Extent Practicable (MEP).
-The SQWMP has been revised to better reflect the new permit.
-KYTC will continue to improve the MS4 program.
+The SQWMP was revised in 2013 to reflect the new permit.
+KYTC will continue to evaluate the SWQMP. - KYTC's Stormwater Website.
+The website was updated and now includes the annual reports and the SWQMP. - Post-Construction BMPs.
+KYTC began our inventory of post-construction BMPs.
+There are several hundred structures with all but a few outside urbanized areas.
+The vast majority are for karst protection.